superidol1890/Among-Us-Mod-Pack/README.md

 A few Among Us Mod Packs made by me.(Note:These mods have not been made by me and the links of the mods which I used are given below along with their description )

+note : due to the new among us update , most of the mods aren't working , so for now a temporary mod pack has been made.
+The offcial realease

 # Supported Platforms

 ✅ Steam